-There is absolutely no doubt that this is one of the best places to view the mountains, but also one of the most popular places, too.
-The 11-mile car ride along the loop road is a great way to experience the history of the Smoky Mountain area and see some of the wildlife at Cades Cove.
+There is absolutely no doubt that this is one of the best places to view the mountains.
+It’s one of the most popular places, too.
+The 11-mile car ride along the loop road is a great way to experience the history of the Smoky Mountain area.
 You will be able to capture historical buildings and homes as well as churches, some wildlife and, of course, a lot of beautiful fall colors.

 To make plans to visit each of these places in the national park, be sure to check out our Great Smoky Mountains National Park map!
 See you in the Smoky Mountains!

 We hope you enjoyed our list of the top 5 places to take pictures of Smoky Mountain Fall colors!